pallets/flask/docs/context_locals.rst

 Motivation
 --------------------------------------------------------------------------------

-Some web frameworks, like Django, call view functions with data specific to the current request ("the request context").
+Many web frameworks, like Django, call view functions with data specific to the current request ("the request context").
 This is in order to stay thread-safe;
 in these frameworks, view functions generate a response by passing the request context throughout their logic.

-The problem with this approach is that it can make application logic verbose and opaque since many functions will depend on a request object only because they call other functions which depend on it.
-[2]_ This explains why some Django modules fetch the request context themselves. [*]_
+The problem with this approach is that it can make application logic verbose, opaque, and expensive to maintain.
+Since dependency is transitive, many functions will depend on the request context only because they depend on some function which depends on the request context.
+[2]_ This is especially frustrating when a dependency on the request context is discovered or eliminated in a deeply nested function that causes the signature of all of its callers and their callers to be rewritten.
+This explains why some Django modules fetch the request context themselves. [*]_

-Since every view will want access to the request context, one solution to this problem is to make the request context globally available.
+Many frameworks solve these problems by making the request context globally available.
 However, globals introduce three new problems.
-First, they risk making large applications unmaintainable.
+First, they can make large applications unmaintainable.
 Second, they aren't thread safe.
 Third, even if we can solve the first two problems, the behavior of thread-safe global is complex.

 Flask aims to make it quick and easy to write a traditional web application.
 [1]_ So, while globals can make a large application hard to maintain, Flask